neelvaria/Ethical_Hacking_Notes/Reconnaissance_Phase/Tools Notes/NMAP.md

-# Cheat Sheet to NMAP for Reconnaissance
+# 🛠️ Cheat Sheet to **Nmap** for Reconnaissance

-<b>NMAP (Network Mapper)</b> is one of the most powerful and widely used tools for network reconnaissance and security auditing.
-This guide covers everything you need to know about using NMAP effectively during the reconnaissance phase of security assessments.
+**🔍 Nmap (Network Mapper)** is one of the most powerful and widely used tools for **network reconnaissance** and **security auditing**.
+This guide covers everything you need to know to use Nmap effectively during the **reconnaissance phase** of security assessments.
 ---

-## What is NMAP ?
+## What is Nmap❓

-<b>NMAP is an open-source utility for network discovery and security auditing.</b> Created by Gordon Lyon (also known as Fyodor), it's designed to rapidly scan large networks or single hosts to determine:
+**🧰 Nmap is an open-source utility for network discovery and security auditing.**
+Created by **Gordon Lyon** (aka *Fyodor*), it’s designed to rapidly scan large networks or single hosts to determine:

 - Available hosts on a network
 - Services (ports) those hosts are offering
 - Operating systems they're running
 - Types of packet filters/firewalls in use
-- And dozens of other characteristics
+- And many more characteristics...

 ---

-## Why Use NMAP ?
+## 💡 Why Use Nmap?

-1. **Comprehensive Network Mapping**: Quickly identify all devices connected to a network
+1. **Comprehensive Network Mapping** – Quickly identify all devices connected to a network
-2. **Service Enumeration**: Discover what services are running on target systems
+2. **Service Enumeration** – Discover what services are running on target systems
-3. **Vulnerability Assessment**: Identify potential security weaknesses based on open ports and services
+3. **Vulnerability Assessment** – Detect potential weaknesses based on open ports and services
-4. **OS Detection**: Determine operating systems to tailor exploitation attempts
+4. **OS Detection** – Determine operating systems to tailor your approach
-5. **Firewall/IDS Evasion**: Test network security controls
+5. **Firewall/IDS Evasion** – Test how well the network defends itself
-6. **Baseline Creation**: Establish a network baseline for future comparison
+6. **Baseline Creation** – Establish normal network behavior
-7. **Efficiency**: Automate discovery that would be impractical to perform manually.
+7. **Efficiency** – Automate discovery processes that would be time-consuming manually

 ---

-## When to Use NMAP
+## 🕒 When to Use Nmap ?
 1. **Initial Reconnaissance**: At the beginning of a penetration test to identify targets
 2. **Network Auditing**: Regular security assessments of your infrastructure
 3. **System Administration**: Verifying network configurations and changes